 Killarney National Park is a nature lover’s paradise.
 It’s home to some of Ireland’s highest mountains and its largest remaining semi-natural woodlands.
-Nestled within this natural wonderland is a chain of beautiful lakes, an abundance of wildlife and plenty of family-friendly activities.
+Nestled within this natural wonderland is a chain of beautiful lakes, an abundance of wildlife, and plenty of family-friendly activities.

 This post contains compensated links.

-Things to do in Killarney with Kids
+Best Things to Do in Killarney National Park with Kids

 The Gap of Dunloe is one of the best things to do in Killarney National Park.
-The Gap of Dunloe is an incredibly scenic, yet narrow mountain pass which separates the Purple Mountains from MacGillycuddy’s Reeks (the highest mountain range in Ireland).
+An incredibly scenic, yet narrow mountain pass, the Gap of Dunloe separates the Purple Mountains from MacGillycuddy’s Reeks (the highest mountain range in Ireland).

-If cycling is not your thing, but still want to enjoy the magnificent beauty of this area, you can enjoy a more leisurely visit with a guided tour by boat followed by a horse and buggy ride (locally called a Jaunting Car) through the Gap of Dunloe.
+If cycling is not your thing, but you still want to enjoy the magnificent beauty of this area, you can enjoy a more leisurely visit with a guided tour through the Gap of Dunloe by boat followed by a horse and buggy ride (locally called a Jaunting Car).

 Torc Mountain Hike